Jemeni11/FicRadar/README.md

 - [License](#license)
 - [Changelog](#changelog)

-## Todo

-- Message to show if profile is hidden
-- If profile has no content
-- If profile has a `view older` button
-- when all scraping is done, overall download button
-- current download buttons are ugly
-- add logo to popup
-- add dialog explaining the format to popup

 ## Introduction

 **FicRadar** is a browser extension that extracts and ranks fanfiction links from user-visible forum posts and interactions.
-It helps you discover stories that people (especially your favorite authors) frequently interact with—without needing to ask them.
+It helps you discover stories that people (especially your favorite authors) frequently interact with—by scraping and ranking their forum activity.

 This project is built with the [Plasmo](https://docs.plasmo.com/) framework.